Nilpotence in Group Cohomology: Introduction

 \begin{thm} If $G$ is compact Lie, then

 \end{thm} Here $\dim(G)$ denotes the dimension of a Lie group $G$ as a manifold, and so is 0 if $G$ is finite.

-Note that the lower bound equals the upper bound when $G$ is {\em $p$--central} -- a group in which every element of order $p$ is central -- and, in that case, $d_0^{\U}(G) = e(G) - \dim G$.
+In the theorem, the indexing for the upper bound can be restricted to $E$ which contain $C(G)$.
+Thus the lower bound equals the upper bound when $c(G) = r(G)$, i.e.~ $G$ is {\em $p$--central} -- a group in which every element of order $p$ is central -- and, in that case, $d_0^{\U}(G) = e(G) - \dim G$.

-The proof of this theorem is given in \secref{old results revisited}.
+The proof of \thmref{d(G) thm} is given in \secref{old results revisited}.
 Most of this is a review and slight reorganization of work in \cite{k5}, with results extended to all compact Lie groups.
 Some of our results were previously conditional on the verification of Dave Benson's Regularity Conjecture \cite{b} which conjectured the vanishing of certain local cohomology groups.
 Happily, this is now a theorem of Peter Symonds \cite{symonds}, and we make very precise how the vanishing of local cohomology groups allows for improvement on \thmref{d(G) thm}.